Activities, Activities, Activities

 Young Athletes Program

 An all-inclusive, innovative sports play program for children ages 2-7 with and without intellectual disabilities.
 This program was designed to introduce students age 8.
 It is an 8-week program focused on developing foundational skills, walking and running, balancing and jumping, trapping and catching, throwing, striking, kicking, and advanced skills.
 The program will end with a culminating event and celebration.
 For more information and to complete the registration form please visit https://www.soill.org/young-athletes/.
-We will begin this coming fall 2019!
-If you have any questions or need assistance signing up, please contact Tammy Block at 309-745-3625 or at [email protected].
+We are currently looking for a sponsor.
+If you are interested, please contact Mrs Miller at [email protected]

 Coming Spring 2020 students age 8 and up can join our Athletics program!
 The sport of athletics encourages athletes of all abilities and ages to compete at their optimum level.
 Through the track-and-field-based athletics training program, participants can develop total fitness to compete in any sport.
 As with all Special Olympics sports, athletics offers athletes the opportunity to learn through skill development and competitive settings and to be involved in large social settings.
 Athletes can choose to train for one running event, one field event, and one relay event and compete in the Regional Meet in the May!
 Events for Competition: